lennartdeknikker/wiki-game/README.md

 ### Server to client events
 #### change in users
+Whenever a user joins or leaves, this event is emitted to connected clients so the users in the waiting room or in game are updated.

 #### game started
+When this event is fired, the waiting room disappears, the game starts and all connected clients load the destination and wikipedia embed.

 #### another user clicked a link
+Whenever a user clicks a link, his progress is updated on all connected clients.

 #### game end
+When the game ends, the game closes, the winner is shown and a menu is revealed giving players the option to start over or view the leaderboard.

+## License
+These projects are licensed under the terms of the MIT license.